nobinary/hope_board/README.md

 ### Stack

-- Front-End: React?
+- Front-End: React, deployed on AMZ
 - Back-End: Ruby/Sequelize/Postgres, deployed on Heroku

 ### Features (v.1)

 - notice board allowing users to post CREATE (C), LIKE and VIEW (R) all notes.
-Additionally, a user is able to DELETE (pop) viewed notes to see what's underneath.
+Additionally, a user is able to "remove in state" (i.e. "pop") viewed notes to see what's underneath.

-- the notes contains:
+- the base notes can be opened in a modal & contains:
         1. text
         2. date created
         3. author (can be anonymous)
         4. like button
-        5.  #of likes
+        5.  #of likes (may be disabled later)

+- note base view vs modal? difference = size/color/opacity, click on base note to expand (+ button)

 - users have the option of logging in (AUTH) to unlock ability to view two lists: "MY FAVORITES" and "MY NOTES".

 - the app will have a list of "flagged" words, ensuring that the content is PG.
+We need user advisory ("how it works"/ABOUT) + list of flagged words

 ### Features (v.2)